 Other notable Spanish varieties

-- Argentine Spanish: Uses vos instead of tú with different conjugations, distinct intonation influenced by Italian immigration, and unique vocabulary.
+- Argentine Spanish: Uses vos instead of tú with different conjugations (vos tenés instead of tú tienes), distinct intonation influenced by Italian immigration, and unique vocabulary.
+Buenos Aires Spanish has a melodic quality that is instantly recognisable.

-- Colombian Spanish (Bogotá): Considered the most "neutral" and clearly pronounced variety — often recommended as a learning model alongside Mexican Spanish.
+- Colombian Spanish (Bogotá): Considered the most "neutral" and clearly pronounced variety — often recommended as a learning model alongside central Mexican Spanish.
+Bogotá Spanish uses usted more broadly than other varieties, even among friends.

-- Caribbean Spanish: Faster speech with significant consonant dropping, especially final -s and -d.
+- Caribbean Spanish (Cuba, Dominican Republic, Puerto Rico): Faster speech with significant consonant dropping, especially final -s and -d.
 Generally harder for beginners to parse.
+Rich in African and Taíno influences.

 Frequently asked questions